farvardin/ghostwriter/README.md

 This fork of [*ghostwriter*](http://wereturtle.github.io/ghostwriter/) is focusing at bringing some txt2tags features into ghostwriter.
 It's a quick and dirty hack to especially get the heading working with = instead of #.

-**The preview is not working**, use the default editor instead, it should be good enough.
+**The preview might not working as expected**, use the default editor instead, it should be good enough.

+Get the binary on https://github.com/farvardin/ghostwriter/releases/

 Beware, the themes folder used to be ~/.config/ghostwriter/themes/ , it is now  ~/.local/share/ghostwriter/themes